jean-pasquier/data-iceberg-sandbox/infra/README.md

 * Spark: client auth (machine auth)
 * Starrocks: client auth (machine auth)
 * Trino: standard flow (user auth on UI to run queries) + client auth (machine auth)
+* pyiceberg: standard flow + device grant (user auth on UI to run queries) + client auth (machine auth)
+* risingwave: client auth (machine auth)

 > Note: lakekeeper considers both users and clients as lakekeeper users: it has a field `user-type` = "application" | "human". user id is `oidc~<keycloak user id>` or `oidc~<keycloak client id>`.
 To be known by lakekeeper (ie user id stored in db):
 > * the user must connect once with SSO (for keycloak users)
 > * or hit POST REST API `{MANAGEMENT_URL}/v1/user` with a valid bearer token from Keycloak (for keycloak users and keycloak clients)

-2. Lakekeeper bootstrapped (ie initialized) with following initial server roles:
+2. Lakekeeper is bootstrapped (ie initialized) with following initial server roles:
 * cdo is `admin`
 * lakekeeper-operator is `operator`
 * nimtable is `operator`